 - How can we protect whistleblowing data?

 Think very carefully through how whistleblower reports should be received, investigated – and above all by whom.
 We advise customers to appoint an internal team that creates trust and ensures cases are dealt with in a secure way.
 The team should preferably include non-operational individuals, such as members of the Board and internal audit.
-We see managers from a range of functions, often Compliance, HR, Sustainability and the CFO represented on the whistleblowing teams at our customers.
+We see managers from a range of functions, often compliance, HR, sustainability and internal audit represented on the whistleblowing teams at our customers.
 Ensure your team does not come from one single part of the organisation, but that it is spread across managers from a range of functions.